 In addition, the most common keywords on their resumes include Python, SAS, R, Perl, Java, Matlab, SPSS, Molecular Biology, Cancer Biology, Genomics, and Genetics.

-Despite their similar-sounding titles, a distinct difference exists between Biostatistics and Bioinformatics, and the same goes for the roles in each sector.
+Despite their similar-sounding titles, a distinct difference exists between Bioinformatics vs. Biostatistics, and the same goes for the roles in each sector.
 While Bioinformatics is more closely related to the biological data and tracking the trending, Biostatistics roles work on broader, bigger-picture data.
 Unfortunately, both are extremely competitive and require a high level of expertise from recruiters.

 Anytime statistics like “75% of people who smoke develop lung cancer" are heard, one can be sure that the hard work of a Biostatistician was behind it.
 They analyze and study the determining factors that impact the health and well-being of people, plants, and animals to arrive at conclusions about disorders, diseases, or other health risks.
 With this information, a Biostatistician can study the effects of various treatments based on the findings and numbers of the analysis.
 Biostatisticians apply mathematics, statistics, and data to biology.
 They collect, analyze, and interpret the data they collect during biological research to draw conclusions in the areas of medicine and agriculture.
 A Biostatistician is a critical addition to any research team and often involved in the writing of papers on groundbreaking topics and research.

 Their career progression and growth is highly dependent on varying levels of education and applied experience.
 However, working as a full-fledged Biostatistician usually requires a master’s-level education in Biostatistics or a closely related field.
 Some of the top roles at each level include:

 - Bachelor’s Degree - Data Manager, Data Analyst, Research Technician, Study Coordinator, Clinical Research Associate